anko/hudkit/readme.md

 ## Programs that I think work well with Hudkit

- - [`xkbcat`][xkbcat] can capture keystrokes everywhere in X11, for making a keyboard visualiser for livestreaming, or for triggering firework effects.
+ - [`xkbcat`][xkbcat] can capture keystrokes everywhere in X11, for making a keyboard visualiser for livestreaming, or for triggering eye candy.
+ - `sxhkd` is a fairly minimal X11 keyboard shortcut daemon.
+Can use it to run arbitrary commands in response to key combinations, such as throwing data into a named pipe read by a locally running web server that's in contact with hudkit by WebSocket.
  - `mpv` with the `--input-ipc-server` flag can be queried for the currently playing music track.
 Various other music players can do this too if you google around.